getodk/docs/docs/central-forms.rst

 Working with Form Drafts
 ------------------------

-Form Drafts, available as of Central 0.8, provide a way to safely and easily verify the design of your Form before you make it available for use.
+Form Drafts provide a way to safely and easily verify the design of your Form before you make it available for use.
 Drafts are accessible only to privileged Project staff.
-Each Form Draft has a unique access token which allows configured data collection clients to submit test submissions to the Draft.
+Each Form Draft has a unique access token so you can configure Collect and send test submissions to the Draft.
 These test submissions disappear automatically when the Draft is published.
 Once a Draft is published, it is available for use according to the access rules you have specified in the :ref:`Form Access <central-projects-form-access>` tab on the Project.

    .. image:: /img/central-forms/draft-overview.png

-The **Draft Status** page gives insight into the current status of your Draft, and provides controls for managing it.
+The **Edit Form** tab gives insight into the current status of your Draft, and provides controls for managing it.

-On the left, you will find the Draft Checklist, which suggests the steps you might take before publishing your Draft.
-On the right are details about the currently uploaded Draft version of the Form, including its current version string, and actions you may take on the Draft:
+When you first create a Form, it exists only as a Draft.
+You'll see information about the currently uploaded Draft version of the Form, including its current version string, and actions you may take on the Draft:

  - The :guilabel:`Upload new definition` button will allow you to upload a new Form definition, which will replace the current Draft version.
 When this happens, all test submissions will be erased.
 If you have uploaded Media Files, Central will attempt to preserve any that match the new definition.
  - The :guilabel:`Publish Draft` button will publish the Draft, making it available for use according to the access rules you have specified on the :ref:`Form Access <central-projects-form-access>` tab on the Project.
 Any test submissions you have made will be erased.